Last updated: 12-Nov-2008

 To manually change priorities if you really must: for 68k client and 68k side of PPC client use ChangeTaskPri in the same shell before launching the client (remember that you want a lower than 0 value for the 68k client and a higher than 0 value for the 68k launching part of the PPC client), for the PPC client under PowerUp use ChangePPCTaskPri.
 Under WarpOS, use the included tool called 'niceppc'.
 As an aside: WarpOS implements its own naming for priorities: 'niceness'.
 Not to be confused with 68k priority values, it follows the UNIX convention of higher values being nicer instead of the Amiga convention of lower/negative values being 'nicer'.
 Some (old) information from the hand of the Myzar author about using the PPC client under WarpOS (also without Myzar) is to be found here.

 The second performance enhancement possible used to be tweaking the timeslice value for each client in the ini file(s).
-This is the amount of operations each client will perform between letting other programs (and the OS) do things, this is a big issue for less well equipped OSes like MacOS, but for AmigaOS this only impacts (used to impact in fact) the time between each check for user input, such as a CTRL-C. So the higher the value the less responsive the clients become to user input, but the more time they spend in the core, and thus become faster on the cracking.
-This used to be a big issue for the PPC clients, since every OS operation meant a 68k context switch, costing valuable time.
+This is the amount of operations each client will perform between letting other programs (and the OS) do things, this is a big issue for less well equipped OSes like MacOS (pre OS X at least), but for AmigaOS this only impacts (used to impact in fact) the time between each check for user input, such as a CTRL-C. So the higher the value the less responsive the clients become to user input, but the more time they spend in the core, and thus do more work.
+This used to be a big issue for the PPC clients, since every OS operation meant a 68k context switch, cache flushes etc., costing valuable time.
 However, the latest clients implement a much improved and optimized dynamic handling of this, all clients on any CPU will break in no more than 5 seconds on a CTRL-C and always use the optimal timeslice value which is computed internally (and are still faster than the older clients :), so there is no need (or possibility in the new clients even) to fiddle with this.

 If you experience inexplicable problems, crashes, instability